-The LioN-X devices support a failsafe function for the output data of the digital channels.
+The LioN-X devices support a failsafe function for the channels used as digital outputs.
 In case of an internal device error, the PLC is in STOP state and cannot provide valid process data.
 The connection is interrupted or the communication is lost.
-The output data of the digital channels is controlled by the configured failsafe values.
+The outputs are controlled according to the configured failsafe values.